 If we look at the facts that transpired since this transmission problem came about; efforts to file technical bulletins and working to “improve” the current transmission turned out to be futile.
 From a wider perspective, these acts could be seen from the public that GM tried to take the easy way out of a serious (and potentially life-threatening) situation.

 The long term ramifications of this could spell big problems for GM.
 The Made in America stamp has always symbolized an undying devotion to quality and never cutting corners.

 As many of these affected vehicles are assembled in the United States, the way in which GM handled this substantial defect could potentially result in thousands of customers turning their backs on the brand.

-The dust may not have cleared from this whole debacle yet, which means we shouldn’t jump to conclusions.
+The dust may not have cleared from the GM class action lawsuit yet, which means we shouldn’t jump to conclusions.

 - How to know if your transmission is messed up?

 - Should you file a lemon law claim for your GM 8-speed transmission issue?